My Key to Successful Co-Parenting Is Not "Putting My Children First"

 What is my key to co-parenting success?

 My key to co-parenting success is choosing to be a co-parent.
-That means recognizing that I am not the only parent - that we are still in this together.
-While the divorce was the end of our marriage, it was not the end of the family that we created together.
+That means recognizing that I am not the only parent - that we are parenting partners.
+While the divorce was the end of our marriage, it was not the end of the family that we created together

 Benefits of co-parenting success